HIV and Specific Populations

 Yes, children and adolescents are among the people living with HIV in the United States.

-- According to the Centers for Disease Control and Prevention (CDC), 120 children younger than 13 years of age were diagnosed with HIV in 2015 in the United States.
+- According to the Centers for Disease Control and Prevention (CDC), 122 cases of HIV were diagnosed in children younger than 13 years of age in the United States and 6 dependent areas in 2016.

 - CDC reports that youth 13 to 24 years of age accounted for more than 1 in 5 new HIV diagnoses in the United States in 2015.
 Most new HIV infections among youth occur among gay and bisexual males, with young black/African American and Hispanic/Latino gay and bisexual males especially affected.

-Fortunately, HIV-infected women can take HIV medicines during pregnancy and childbirth to prevent mother-to-child transmission of HIV.
-In addition, babies born to HIV-infected women receive HIV medicine for 4 to 6 weeks after birth.
+Fortunately, women with HIV can take HIV medicines during pregnancy and childbirth to prevent mother-to-child transmission of HIV.
+In addition, babies born to women with HIV receive HIV medicine for 4 to 6 weeks after birth.
 The HIV medicine protects the babies from any HIV that may have passed from mother to child during childbirth.
+A mother can also prevent transmitting HIV to her baby by not breastfeeding and by not feeding her baby pre-chewed food.

 To learn more, read the AIDSinfo Preventing Mother-to-Child Transmission of HIV fact sheet.